Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Efficient Protection of Prompt and LLM

 where $\de_\pvt,\de_\pub$ are denominators of each softmax operation, \eg $\de_\pvt=\sum\text{exp}(Q K_\pvt^{\top})$. \end{theorem}

-\autoref{thm:two-party-attention} is lossless and its proof is available in \S\ref{sec:proof_spd}.
-This theorem serves as the foundation for the SPD design, which offers two key benefits.
-First, the LLM can batch process all public states ($Q, K_\pub, V_\pub$) of multiple users in parallel.
-Second, computations in user processes have a fixed cost and do not involve LLM weights, allowing the user processes to retain only a small amount of memory for the private states.
-In addition, SPD only induces a constant communication overhead of $2d+1$ floating points in each round.
-We note that computing $\de_\pvt$ and $\de_\pub$ individually is numerically unstable due to its exponential term.
-Instead, we compute $\de_\pvt=\sum\text{exp}(Q K_\pvt^{\top}-m_\pvt)$, where $m_\pvt=\max(Q K_\pvt^{\top})$.
-The coefficients in \autoref{thm:two-party-attention} become $\de_\pvt/(\de_\pvt+\alpha \de_\pub)$ and $\de_\pub/(\alpha^{-1} \de_\pvt+\de_\pub)$, where $\alpha=\exp (m_\pub-m_\pvt)$.
+The proof of \autoref{thm:partitioned-attention} is available in \S\ref{sec:proof_spd}.
+This theorem serves as the foundation of our SPD design, which offers three key benefits.
+First, the decomposition is lossless and thus SPD maintains \outinv.
+Second, computations in per-user processes do not require LLM parameters during \program{decode}, which means the per-user processes only require a small amount of memory for the \private KV cache and \private attention states.
+Third, the LLM service process can batch process the \public attention states ($Q, K_\pub, V_\pub$) for all users in parallel.

+We can naturally extend \autoref{thm:partitioned-attention} to the multi-user scenario.
+When multiple requests from different users arrive simultaneously, each per-user process computes its own \private attention score independently, while the service process batch processes the \public attention states for all users in parallel.
+This enables efficient and isolated computation for multiple users, especially when the NVIDIA Multi-Process Service (MPS) is enabled~\cite{nvidia_mps}, which allows multiple processes to concurrently and spatially share GPU resources while maintaining isolation on GPU devices.